Azure-Samples/azure-health-data-and-ai-samples/samples/Analytics Visualization/docs/Appendix.md

 ![image](https://user-images.githubusercontent.com/116351573/209017036-69925a00-8050-4989-a5f9-3f67134a93bb.png)

-5. Proceed to “Visualize: Checking and editing the dashboard in Power BI desktop application” section.
+5. Proceed to “Visualize: Checking and editing the dashboard in Power BI desktop application” section [here](https://github.com/Azure-Samples/azure-health-data-services-samples/tree/main/samples/Analytics%20Visualization#visualize-checking-and-editing-the-dashboard-in-power-bi-desktop-application).

 ## Navigating the ComplianceData table
 3. Below image shows the “Data” section of the report which has tables, on selecting specific table in the right-hand side pane, it will show the data in that table as shown in below image: